 LAW 220.
 Civil Tort Litigation I (3) (Fall).
 Principles and procedures of civil litigation.
 Jurisdiction and venue, parties to action, and pleadings.
 Introduction to drafting of documents required from inception of civil action through the pleading stage, up to trial.
-Prerequisite: BSA 105 and CSA 140 and LAW 100 and (ENG 101 or ENG 103 or ENG 136).
-Two lecture.
-Two lab.
+Prerequisite: LAW 100.
+Three lecture.

 1. Courts and court systems